COREA: Coupled Relightable 3D Gaussians and SDFs for Efficient Normal Alignment: Implementation details

-After geometry is fixed, we optimize BRDF parameters and lighting via inverse rendering.
-Following R3DG~\cite{R3DG}, we sample $N_s = 64$ incident rays per Gaussian and reconstruct images through physically-based rendering.
-The appearance loss is defined as:
+After geometric coupling, we optimize BRDF parameters and lighting via inverse PBR.
+Following R3DG~\cite{R3DG}, we sample $N_s = 64$ incident directions for each Gaussian and optimize the rendered appearance through physically-based rendering supervision against the ground-truth image.
+The inverse PBR loss is defined as: